 - present the dissertation prospectus to the doctoral committee for approval;

 - after doctoral committee approval, work with the chairperson to make appropriate revisions and submit

 applicationto Human Subjects Committee;

-- work with the chairperson to forward one copy of the approved prospectus with the prospectus approval form to the Dean of the College of Education and Human Services for approval;
+- work with the chairperson to forward one copy of the approved prospectus with the prospectus approval form to the Dean of the School of Education for approval;

 - complete the dissertation research and writing;